Carmel in the World Magazine

 Carmel has its roots in the Laity

 My final point in the tape that I made twelve years ago for the American Lay Carmelites was that Carmel is essentially a lay organization.
 I must admit that I have never been happy with that formulation because it is not quite accurate.
 In this regard, it is easier to say what we are not rather than what we are.
 We are not, at least if we are faithful to our roots, either a clerical or monastic society.
 We began as laymen who embraced the eremitical life.
 Our spirituality is one that reflects our origins among the laity.
 The first Carmelites were laymen.
 There may have been a priest or two among them, we do not know for certain.
 But we do know that the hermits who gathered in the wadi en ‘esiah in the first decade of the thirteenth century were not monks but lay hermits, ordinary men who had grown somewhat disillusioned with their world and what little it really had to offer them.
 They were people like ourselves who wanted to find some meaning to their lives, a meaning that only God could give, a meaning that was defined not by the world around them but by the Gospel of Jesus Christ.
 At an earlier time in the history of the Church in the fourth or the fifth centuries—these hermits would have become monks.
 Monks in those first centuries were groups of lay men or lay women who withdrew from the rush and clamor of the society around them to devote themselves to prayerful rumination on the scriptures in an attempt to lead a more intense Christian life.
 Over the centuries, however, monasticism had developed from its simple foundations in the deserts of Egypt and Syria into a complex organizational structure, closely tied into the hierarchy of the Church and earthly kingdoms of the day.
 The simplicity of the hermitage had been exchanged for the magnificent architecture and elaborate ritual of the great abbeys, and the monastic life was limited almost exclusively to the children of the land-owning nobility who supported the monasteries.
 The vision that had impelled men like Antony Abbot or John Cassian to the desert to live in solitude and simplicity, mediating day and night on the Word of God had to find new ground in which to grow.
 In the 12th and 13th centuries many laymen wishing to follow Christ more intensely, began to live in simple fraternities of hermits in the countryside of Europe.
 One such group, drawn from Europeans who had come with the Crusaders to the Holy Land, settled on the slopes of Mount Carmel.
 Their spirituality was monastic in as that they were driven by the same spiritual hungers that had called the desert monks of old, but they were ordinary laymen who had sought their bishop’s blessing on their living a hermetical life that empowered them to follow Christ in listening to his word.
 They did not aspire, initially, to be either religious or priests.
-But after 20 years or so of the simple hermetic life some of the hermits began being ordained, probably so that they could occasionally preach, or hear confessions of the pilgrims who came to Mt.
-Carmel on their way to Jerusalem.
+But after 20 years or so of the simple hermetic life some of the hermits began being ordained, probably so that they could occasionally preach, or hear confessions of the pilgrims who came to Mount Carmel on their way to Jerusalem.

 Once those hermits began establishing hermitages in Europe it became more important for them to be ordained.
 And so about 50 years after they were started the Carmelites developed into a clerical community, but they never lost their affiliation with the laity.
 While I was Provincial Delegate, I had the opportunity to attend the Lay Carmelite congress in Fatima, Portugal.
 Each evening many of us went down to the Basilica for the procession at the shrine that marks the site where the apparitions took place.
 I noticed that whereas all the clergy who were present marched together as a group of priests and deacons around the statue of Our Lady, the Carmelites, both priests and brothers, walked with the laity.
 No one told us that we had to do this; it just seemed to be the natural thing for us to do.
 We were comfortable with our Lay Carmelites brothers and sisters and wanted to be with them.
 Carmel has never lost that affiliation with the laity.
 In Carmel the priest-brothers have always worn the same habit as the lay brothers.
 For many centuries the priests were not called “Father” but both priests and brothers used the same title “Fra,” a title which simply means brother.
 In some places today, such as France and Brazil, Carmelite priests are called “Brother.”
 Through our history, ordained brothers and lay brothers have lived in the same communities, prayed at the same time and in the same place, worked side by side, and shared a common life.
 The life of the Carmelites is reminiscent of the great quote from St. Augustine which I will paraphrase as “With you, I am a Christian, for you, I am a priest”.
 The Carmelites and the Franciscans, unlike the Dominicans, have always distinguished very little between the priest friars and the lay friars, and have always maintained a strong connection with the laity.
 I say this as a way of beginning a warning: